 What if You Get Into a Car Accident Without Insurance?

-Maryland, Virginia, and Washington, D.C. are all at-fault states, which means you are allowed to seek compensation from the at-fault driver after a car accident.
+Maryland and Virginia are at-fault states, which means you can seek compensation from the at-fault driver after a car accident.
 All three states also follow the legal concept known as contributory negligence, which means that if you share even a small fraction of the blame for a car accident, it will be more difficult to recover compensation from the other driver.
 That’s why it’s so important to enlist the aid of a qualified car accident attorney with deep expertise in this area.

 Regardless of fault, you will be cited for lack of insurance and face the relevant penalties described in the previous section.
 But any additional consequences will largely depend on establishing fault for the accident.
 If you are at fault, you will be personally liable for all damages out of your own pocket and could potentially face wage garnishment, increasing debt, or even bankruptcy if you cannot afford to cover medical expenses, vehicle repair/replacement, and other expensive damages.